 How people in Poland are cooling off this hot summer?
-Posted by Kasia on Jun 18, 2019 in cooking, Culture, food
+Posted by Kasia on Jun 18, 2019 in Culture

 The start of this summer in Poland has been pretty hot!
 I have been talking to my family and hearing the stories about hot, sunny days.
 Something that Poles are definitely used to once in a while, but not too often.